205: Rocket Attack USA

-The general now calls us all “spinach chins.”
-They pause and say, “Nyuk, nyuk, nyuk.”
+The general now calls the soldiers “spinach chins.”
+And they pause and say, “Nyuk, nyuk, nyuk.”

 “Spinach chin” was a term of derision used by Moe Howard of The Three Stooges for a bearded man in the 1949 short Malice in the Palace.
 “Nyuk, nyuk, nyuk” was one of Stooge Curly Howard’s (b.
 Jerome Horwitz; 1903-1952) trademark vocalizations in the shorts.